vadimv/server-components/README.md

 Provide an implementation of the ``PageLifecycle`` interface as a parameter on an application's constructor.
 This allows to listen to an SPA page's lifecycle events:
-- before the page is created
+- after the page is created
 - after the page is closed

 ```java